 Unfortunately, because of the lack of understanding around the diverse causes of bankruptcy, some people have attached a negative stigma to the entire subject of bankruptcy.
 This negative stigma can leave people feeling guilty about their bankruptcy or even guilty about learning more about the prospect of bankruptcy.

-Today I’d like to take a look at a few common myths regarding bankruptcy and why there is no place for guilt in the bankruptcy process.
+Today I’d like to take a look at a few common misconceptions regarding bankruptcy and why there is no place for guilt in the bankruptcy process.
 We’ll first look at why there is usually no reason to feel guilty, but we’ll also discuss why guilt can actually cause more problems than it needs to.

 Myth: Bankruptcy is the result of irresponsible spending or poor money management.